 While Virscend is working on acquiring financial options for students, at the moment, Virscend university is not affiliated with any private or government financial institution.
 Students enrolled in an unaccredited institution are not eligible for federal financial aid programs.
 There are no loan programs or federal financial aid.
 Students must finance their own tuition or apply for Virscend University's academic scholarships.
 Currently, Virscend offers 3 types of scholarships: Presidential Scholarship, Academic Scholarship and Professional-Scholarship to qualified students.
 The Presidential Scholarship allows the student to waive 100% of the cost of tuition.
 The Academic Scholarship allows students to waive 75% of the full cost of tuition and Professional Scholarship allows students to waive 50% of the full cost of tuition.
-All scholarships do not waive any applicable fees such as the registration fee.
-Candidates who apply for scholarships are evaluated based on individual qualifications which may include the following criteria: GPA, standardized test scores, and work experience.
+All scholarships are evaluated based on individual qualifications which may include the following criteria: GPA, standardized test scores, and work experience.
 Students must maintain satisfactory academic progress to remain eligible for the scholarships.
 For more information on our scholarship, email us at admission@virscend.com.

-To finance their own tuition, students either pay in-person at the Office of Admissions office or online by visiting our website: www.virscend.com.
+To finance their own tuition, students either pay in-person via check (cash is not accepted) at the Office of Admissions office or online by visiting our website: www.virscend.com.
 In person, students may pay either using cash, visa, master or American express or a check payable to: Virscend University.
 Online students pay using credit cards only.